zama-ai/concrete-ml/docs/built-in-models/tree.md

 In fact, the quantization process may sometimes create some artifacts that could lead to a decrease in performance.
 Still, as the quantization is done individually on each input feature, the artifacts are minor when considering small tree-based models with 5-6 bits quantization.
 Thus FHE tree-based models reach similar scores as their equivalent floating point ones.

 The following graph shows that using 5-6 bits of quantization is usually sufficient to reach the performance of a non-quantized XGBoost model on floating point data.
-The metrics plotted are accuracy and F1-score on the `spambase` dataset.
+The metrics plotted are accuracy and F1-score on the `spambase` data-set.

 ![XGBoost n_bits comparison](../figures/XGBClassifier_nbits.png)